On the Identity Problem for Unitriangular Matrices of Dimension Four

 \section{Abstract}

-We show that the Identity Problem is decidable for finitely generated sub-semigroups of the group $\UT(4, \Z)$ of $4 \times 4$ unitriangular integer matrices.
-As a byproduct of our proof, we have also shown the decidability of several subset reachability problems in $\UT(4, \Z)$.
+We show that the Identity Problem is decidable in polynomial time for finitely generated sub-semigroups of the group $\UT(4, \Z)$ of $4 \times 4$ unitriangular integer matrices.
+As a byproduct of our proof, we also show the polynomial-time decidability of several subset reachability problems in $\UT(4, \Z)$.